Banasura Hills

-Banasura Hill is situated in Padinjarathara and it is one of the tallest mountains in the Western Ghats of the Wayanad district, Kerala, India.
+Banasura Hills is situated in Vellamunda and it is one of the tallest mountains in the Western Ghats of the Wayanad district, Kerala, India.
 The hill is named after Banasura, a mythical character of Indian legends.
 It is one of the highest peaks exceeding 2,000m between Nilgiris and Himalayas after Chembra Peak.

 Geography

 Banasura Hill has an altitude of 2073 m and is a part of the Western Ghats.
 It is the northernmost peak higher than 2000 m south of the Gangetic plains in India.
 It lies off the state highway from Kuttiady to Mananthavady.
 Mananthavady which lies 25 km away is the closest town and the closest state transport depot.
 The closest National Highway is NH 766 that passes through Kalpetta which is about 37 km away.

 Trekking routes and visitor information

-Along the way there is a thunderous waterfall that locals call "Meenmutty".Trekking pass should be collected from Meenmutty falls ticket counter itself.Ticket counter will close at 11 AM.Only limited tickets are issued per day.It is a good three-hour climb to the top of the hill.
+Along the way there is a thunderous waterfall that locals call "Meenmutty".
+Trekking pass should be collected from Meenmutty falls ticket counter itself.
+Ticket counter will close at 11 AM.
+Only limited tickets are issued per day.
+It is a good three-hour climb to the top of the hill.
 The view from there is spectacular.
 At the foot of the hill is the Banasura Sagar Dam, the largest earth dam in India.
 The dam is another point from where one can start the trek up Banasura Hill.